tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/index.md

 The Tenet Stablecoin Protocol is a decentralized stablecoin protocol using the Liquity model that allows you to draw interest free loans against yield-bearing collateral assets.
 Loans are drawn in LSDC (a USD pegged stablecoin) and need to maintain a minimum collateral ratio to keep the system healthy and over-collateralized.

 In addition to the collateral, the loans are secured by a Stability Pool containing LSDC and by fellow borrowers collectively acting as guarantors of last resort.
-Learn more about these mechanisms in our documentation.&#x20;
+Learn more about these mechanisms in our documentation.

-The Tenet Stablecoin as a protocol is non-custodial and based on the codebase of [Liquity](https://www.liquity.org/) which has been extended to support multiple, custom collateral types and a unique governance system secured by a base layer protocol.&#x20;
+The Tenet Stablecoin as a protocol is non-custodial and based on the codebase of [Liquity](https://www.liquity.org/) which has been extended to support multiple, custom collateral types and a unique governance system secured by a base layer protocol.

 If you still have questions after browsing our FAQs and documentation — join our Discord!